 SHRIEK Not a real spell but a physical action, some monsters can emit an aggravating noise that will wake up all nearby monsters and even haste those within line-of-sight of the shrieker.
 This can be extremely dangerous and you'll see a light red message in the combat message log when a monster shrieks.
 If you have the sound pack installed, you'll also clearly hear it, which can help further to react quickly: On shallow levels shrieking might not be that bad, but on deep levels it might well be reason enough to teleport out instantly.
 The haste effect is permanent, but most non-unique monsters can be slowed down again by using any slowing magic.

-Again not a spell but nasty nevertheless.
-The monster casts a TRAPS is life-threatening if it neutralizes the Disruption Shield of an Istar.
+TRAPS Again not a spell but nasty nevertheless.
+The monster casts a 3x3 'circle' of traps around you, watch where you step.
+UNMAGIC This can be extremely nasty for istari.
+Unmagic cancels nearly all kind of magic effects your character is currently under, such as speed from a speed potion and even Disruption Shield.
+This won't affect classes much such as warriors and archers but is life-threatening if it neutralizes the Disruption Shield of an Istar.
 (Note: Holy Martyr cannot be cancelled.)

-3x3 'circle' of traps around you, watch where you step.

-This can be extremely nasty for istari.
-Unmagic cancels nearly all kind of magic effects your character is currently under, such as speed from a speed potion and even Disruption Shield.
-This won't affect classes much such as warriors and archers but confusion and hallucinations.

-A psionic attack spell that hurts your sanity and can cause MIND BLAST cause blindness, confusion, paralysis and slowness.

-BRAIN SMASH A powerful psionic attack spell that hurts your sanity and can make you forget about some or all of the items you are carrying effectively un-identifying them (except for flavoured items).
-Although not so special and already mentioned in the text above this spell is listed because it's a ranged paralysis spell.
+MIND_BLAST A psionic attack spell that hurts your sanity and can cause confusion and hallucinations.
+BRAIN_SMASH A powerful psionic attack spell that hurts your sanity and can cause blindness, confusion, paralysis and slowness.
+FORGET This mind blanking spell will create darkness around you and make you forget about some or all of the items you are carrying effectively un-identifying them (except for flavoured items).
+HOLD Although not so special and already mentioned in the text above this spell is listed because it's a ranged paralysis spell.
 Ghouls can do this for example, so make sure that you get Free Action as early as possible, definitely before venturing into Mordor though.

-This mind blanking spell will create darkness around you and FORGET

-UNMAGIC

-HOLD